| aa | a type of lava. |

 | upland | the higher land of a region. |

-| urman | swampy pine forest. |
+| urman | (Russian) swampy pine forest. |

-| vae voe | in Orkney or Shetland, a bay or creek. |
+| vae | in Orkney or Shetland, a bay or creek. |

-| vale | a broad VALLEY. |
+| vale | a broad valley. |

 | valley | a depression of the earth's surface. |

-| valleyed | having VALLEYS. |
+| valleyed | having valleys. |

 | varve | a seasonal layer of sediment deposited in still water, used in establishing Ice Age chronology. |

-| varved | stratified in VARVES, seasonal layers of sediment deposited in still water, used in establishing Ice Age chronology. |
+| varved | stratified in varves, seasonal layers of sediment deposited in still water, used in establishing Ice Age chronology. |

-| vega | a low fertile plain; a tobacco field. |
+| vega | (Spanish) a low fertile plain; a tobacco field. |

 | versant | the general slope of a mountain. |